 At the dinner table, my two year old asked for water.
 I poured some into the glass that was at her place setting and she started protesting.
 The glass in front of her was not the purple fairy cup she wanted.
 She said “I don’t want that one…no no no…I not eating or drink until the fairy cup [is] on the table.”

 While I think it’s wonderful that my daughter has an opinion and a wish for a different cup, dinner was already underway.
-I had to think for a second, do I fetch a new cup to avoid a meltdown?
-Do I stand my ground and refuse to get a new cup?
-Is there any other alternative to either giving in or standing my ground?
+I paused to think for a moment…

 My two, soon to be three year old, like her brothers before her and most children her age, is very determined.
 She knows what she wants and likes to have things done a certain way, but, she is also learning to be flexible and we are learning to work together instead of against each other.
 Here are some ideas that have been helpful along the way:

 Your child knows what they WANTS and you know what they NEED

 Meeting our children’s needs for food, comfort, attention and affection is vital to their well being so, If you feel like your child is being really “needy” or “demanding” try to notice if your child’s needs are truly being met.
 Sometimes what comes across as demanding may really just your child’s way of letting you know something is missing or some need is not being met.

 It’s Alright to say NO especially if you do it nicely

 Children that experience limits that are set with kindness and that feel a sense of belonging and are encouraged to cooperate naturally tend to become flexible, responsible, happy and well adjusted.
 It’s alright to say no to certain requests, but do so with kindness and empathy.
 When possible add a choice that is reasonable as an alternative too.